 The Department is fully committed to upgrading the PROW so that people with disabilities have equality in access and safety in their travel opportunities in the District.
-Whenever the Department substantially paves, repaves, resurfaces, or engages in construction of a roadway, bridge, or tunnel, it will bring that portion into compliance with the ADA.
+Whenever the Department substantially paves, repaves, resurfaces, or engages in the construction of a roadway, bridge, or tunnel, it will bring that portion into compliance with the ADA.
 The Department adheres to the guidance provided in the Public Rights of Way Advisory Guidelines (PROWAG), drafted in 2011 by the US Access Board.
 Specific technical specifications can be found in the Design and Engineering Manual (January 2019).

 The ADA does not require the Department to take any action that would fundamentally alter the nature of its programs or services or impose an undue financial or administrative burden.